keegoo/trigger/README.md

 `Ruby`, `Rails`, `React`, `MongoDB` and `Material UI` are used to build `Trigger`.

-Before setup the environment, you need to confirm following tools has been installed:
+Before setup `Trigger` locally, you need to confirm following tools has been installed:

   - npm
   - ruby
-  - mongo
+  - mongodb

 Here's how I check mine: